read

 This is especially crucial for newborns and infants, whose neck muscles are not fully developed.

-However, it's important to note that different car seat models may have specific weight and height restrictions, so always refer to the manufacturer's guidelines for accurate information.
+It's important to note that different car seat models may have specific weight and height restrictions, so always refer to the manufacturer's guidelines for accurate information.

 Proper installation and positioning of the rear-facing seat are paramount for optimal safety.
 Start by securing the seat tightly in the back seat of your vehicle, preferably in the center position.